tim-gromeyer/MarkdownEdit/README.md

 Important:
 - Performance might be bad
-- Some functions such as spellchecking are not available
+- Some functions like spell check are not available

 ## Dependencies: